DIY Peg Game with Brass Casings

 I was inspired to make this game after seeing a version of it on Etsy’s Rustic Trails Crafts.
-If you like this game but don’t want to DIY it, go buy a few for gifts from Rustic Trails Crafts.
+There are personalized versions available and versions using different bullet sizes.

 How to Make a DIY Peg Game